Color4doK1d/Hacking_Documentation/dirb.md

 ### Find Hidden Pages on fakebank.thm

 In order to probe for hidden pages, we run a dirb attack against FakeBank's url.
+We input the following command into Windows' CLI:

 ```bash
 dirb http://fakebank.thm